 Politics and policy change are part and parcel of larger socio-technical transitions, in which established sectors such as energy supply, transport or agriculture undergo fundamental changes (Grin, 2010; Hess, 2014; Kern and Smith, 2008).
-Not only do changes in policies promote or hinder socio-technical change (e.g. in the form of deployment subsidies for renewable energies) but also do socio-technical transitions have consequences (e.g. redistribution of resources), which may again call for an adaptation of policies.
-Understanding the conditions for policy change is therefore a crucial ingredient for a comprehensive theoretical perspective on socio-technical transitions (Meadowcroft, 2011).
+The energy transition in Germany, for example, is closely linked to a variety of policies, including deployment subsidies for renewable energies or regulations targeting nuclear phase-out (Jacobsson and Lauber, 2006; Strunz, 2014).
+Understanding the conditions for policy change is therefore a crucial ingredient for a comprehensive theoretical perspective on socio-technical transitions (Meadowcroft, 2011; Smith and Stirling, 2007).

-This holds even more for sustainability transitions, associated with long-term sectoral change towards more sustainable modes of production and consumption.
-Sustainability transitions are inherently value laden and political, which means that we can expect different interpretations and normative struggles over the pace and directions such transitions should take (Lawhon and Murphy, 2012; Smith and Stirling, 2010).
-Moreover, they are typically shaped by policies as in the case of the energy transition with renewable energy innovations receiving public support (e.g. Hoppmann et al., 2013; Jacobsson and Lauber, 2006; van den Bergh, 2013).
+This holds even more for sustainability transitions (Markard et al., 2012), which are fundamental and long-term transformations of large socio-technical systems guided by sustainability goals and policies.
+Sustainability transitions are not just purposeful but also inherently value laden and political.
+This means that we can expect actors having different interpretations of sustainability problems and normative struggles unfolding over the pace and directions such transitions should take (Geels and Verhees, 2011; Lawhon and Murphy, 2012; Smith and Stirling, 2010).

 Despite the crucial role of politics and policies, transition studies are just beginning to pay more attention to "the political circumstances that make the adoption of such policies likely" (Meadowcroft, 2011, p.
 73).
-With this paper, we respond to recent calls to strengthen research on the 'politics of transitions' (Lawhon and Murphy, 2012; Shove and Walker, 2007; Smith et al., 2010), by exploring changes in advocacy coalitions as a precondition for major policy change directed at sectoral transformation.
-As we foreground different actors (political parties, associations, environmental NGOs, firms) and coalitions and their role in the policy process, we also contribute to the emerging line of research on actors and agency in transitions (Farla et al., 2012).
+With this paper, we respond to recent calls to strengthen research on the 'politics of transitions' (Lawhon and Murphy, 2012; Shove and Walker, 2007; Smith et al., 2010).
+We will explore changes in advocacy coalitions as a precondition for major policy change.
+As we foreground actors (political parties, associations, environmental NGOs, firms) and coalitions and their role in the policy process, we also contribute to the emerging line of research on actors and agency in transitions (Farla et al., 2012).

 We draw on two strands of literature.
-First and foremost, we use policy process theories and the advocacy coalition framework (ACF), which maintains that actors with similar beliefs form alliances that affect the output of the policy process (Sabatier, 2007).
-According to the ACF, changes in the beliefs of key policy actors and subsequent reconfiguration of coalitions are regarded as a precondition for major policy change.
-Secondly, we position this study in the literature on (sustainability) transition studies (Markard et al., 2012), which is interested in the conditions for far-reaching changes in socio-technical systems (Grin et al., 2010).
-Policies are part of the institutional structures of sociotechnical systems; so policy change is one of the drivers for socio-technical change.
+From policy analysis, we adopt the advocacy coalition framework (ACF), which maintains that actors with similar beliefs form alliances that affect the output of the policy process (Sabatier, 2007).
+Secondly, we position this study in the literature on sustainability transition studies (Markard et al., 2012; Smith et al., 2010), which is interested in the conditions for and dynamics of far-reaching changes in socio-technical systems (Grin et al., 2010).